 A brief introduction to matrix algebra, linear algebra, and applications.
 Topics include systems of linear equations, matrix algebra, determinants, the vector spaces Rn and their subspaces, bases, co-ordinates, orthogonalization, linear transformations, eigenvectors, diagonalization of symmetric matrices, quadratic forms.

+This course is intended for students who plan to pursue a Major or Joint Honours Plan in Mathematics, Statistics, or Physics.
 A thorough discussion of calculus, including limits, continuity, differentiation, integration, multivariable differential calculus, and sequences and series.

 Differentiation and integration with applications to biology, physics, chemistry, economics, and social sciences; differential equations; multivariable differential calculus.

-NOTE Also offered online.
-Consult Arts and Science Online.
-Learning Hours may vary.
+NOTE Also offered online, consult Arts and Science Online (Learning Hours may vary).